Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

-Check it out →Few-Shot Prompting allows large language models (LLMs) to solve problems without explicit fine-tuning.
+Few-Shot Prompting allows Large Language Models (LLMs) to solve problems without explicit fine-tuning.
 However, this approach struggles as task complexity increases.
-Decomposed Prompting1 or DecomP is a modular approach that tackles complex tasks by breaking them into simpler sub-tasks, delegating each sub-task to LLMs or other handlers better suited to solve them.
+Decomposed Prompting or DecomP is a modular approach that tackles complex tasks by breaking them into simpler sub-tasks, delegating each sub-task to LLMs or other handlers better suited to solve them.

 First, a decomposer prompt outlines the process of solving a complex task through smaller sub-tasks.
 Each of these sub-tasks is then handled by specific sub-task handlers.
 These handlers can: